Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Theoretical Results

 The proof of this theorem is provided in \cref{qaoa_2_local_fields_opt_params_proof}.
 Although the line search method in \cref{qaoa_2_local_fields_opt_params_thm} is slightly more computationally intensive than the approach in \cref{qaoa_2_local_opt_params_thm}, as it requires solving for $\beta^*$ at each $\gamma \in \mathbb{R}$, it remains significantly more efficient than a full grid search.
 Specifically, $\beta^*$ is determined by solving a quartic polynomial, which can be computed either using known analytical solutions~\cite{chavez2022complete} or efficiently with numerical solvers.
 Since the resulting optimal path and cost landscape closely resemble those shown in \cref{optimal_path_2local_diagrams} and \cref{Conc_2Local_Plots}, additional visualisations are omitted for brevity.

 We note that any Ising model with fields can be transformed into an equivalent model without fields using the transformation in \cref{ising_linearise_eqn}, enabling the use of \cref{qaoa_2_local_opt_params_thm} for simpler optimisation.
 While this transformation is straightforward, it is not always efficient.
 In certain cases---especially for problems where the graph representation has a bounded degree, with the maximum degree much smaller than the number of vertices---transforming the model can actually increase the complexity of finding the optimal parameters.
 The following proposition illustrates this with an example. \begin{proposition} Let $G$ be a triangle-free graph with $n$ vertices and a maximum degree $D_{\max }$, where $D_{\max } \ll n$.
 Assume that all edge and node weights are $\pm 1$.
-When the corresponding Ising model with external fields is transformed into an equivalent model without external fields, the sampling period $\Delta_\gamma$ for QAOA$_1$ is reduced by a factor of $\frac{n}{D_{\max }+1}$. \end{proposition} The proof of this proposition is provided in \cref{edge_only_is_bad_proof}.
-The increased difficulty in optimising QAOA$_1$ arises from \cref{edge_only_is_bad_cor}, where a shrinking interval necessitates a higher resolution, requiring more sampling points in the line search than in the original problem.
-This issue is particularly pronounced in large instances where the graph’s maximum degree is much smaller than the number of vertices.
-In contrast, for cases like the Sherrington-Kirkpatrick model with external fields, transforming the Ising model with fields into one without fields minimally impacts optimisation complexity, as the maximum degree increases by only 1.
-However, even for equivalent models, the approximate solutions produced by QAOA$_1$ can differ due to the algorithm's intrinsic locality constraints.
+When the corresponding Ising model with external fields is transformed into an equivalent model without external fields, the sampling period $\Delta_\gamma$ for QAOA$_1$ is reduced by a factor of $\frac{n}{D_{\max }+1}$. \end{proposition} The proof of this proposition is provided in \cref{edge_only_is_bad_proof}. \Cref{edge_only_is_bad_cor} shows that for bounded-degree graphs with $D_{\max } \ll n$, eliminating external fields can substantially worsen the sampling requirements for QAOA $_1$.
+In contrast, for models such as the Sherrington-Kirkpatrick model, the effect on optimisation complexity is minor because the maximum degree increases by only 1.
+Nevertheless, even Hamiltonian-equivalent formulations can yield different approximate $\mathrm{QAOA}_1$ solutions due to the algorithm's locality constraints.

-\subsubsection{Optimising the Univariate Function}
+\subsection{Optimising the Univariate Function}